kwant-project/kwant/doc/source/tutorial/tutorial1.rst

     :start-after: #HIDDEN_BEGIN_fskr
     :end-before: #HIDDEN_END_fskr

+This call returns the lead number which will be used to refer to the lead when computing transmissions (further down in this tutorial).
 More details about attaching leads can be found in the tutorial :ref:`tutorial-abring`.

 We also want to add a lead on the right side.
 The only difference to the left lead is that the vector of the translational